How to File an Ohio LLC or Corporation Amendment

 Ohio also permits LLCs to file what’s called a Certificate of Restatement.
 Rather than amending specific articles, as is the case with a Certificate of Amendment, a Certificate of Restatement replaces the original Articles of Organization in its entirety.
 While a Certificate of Amendment must be filed within 30 days of the occurrence of a change, a Certificate of Restatement may be filed at any time.

 Your LLC can file a Certificate of Restatement using the same form as for a Certificate of Amendment.
-Filings fees and methods are the same as well.
+Filing fees and methods are the same, as well.

-Ohio also provides the option of filing a Certificate of Correction to correct a previous filing that contained incorrect or inaccurate information, or to correct a filing that was signed defectively.
+For LLCs, Ohio also provides the option of filing a Certificate of Correction to correct a previous filing that contained incorrect or inaccurate information or to correct a filing that was signed defectively.
 The Certificate of Correction should:

 • Describe the filing being corrected, including its filing date, or attach a copy of the filing itself